-Your major advisor must approve all courses comprising your major.
-If you change from one major or curriculum to another, consult with an Arts and Sciences advisor.
+Your advisor must approve all courses comprising your major.
+If you change from one major or curriculum to another, consult your advisor.
 Such changes may result in modifying requirements to such an extent that your date of graduation might be delayed.

 At least one-half of the credit hours in the major must be credit from completed Ohio State course work.
 Note: AP/IB/EM credit and transfer credit from other institutions are not considered to be “Ohio State course work.”

 If you are pursuing multiple majors, course work may overlap between the majors, provided that each major department allows such overlap and that each major has at least 18 unique (non-overlapping) semester hours.
-Similarly, if you are planning multiple majors, there may be overlap between major course work and the GE—again, with permission of the major department and at least 18 unique non-overlapping semester hours on the major.
+Similarly, if you are planning multiple majors, there may be overlap between major course work and the GE — again, with permission of the major department and at least 18 unique non-overlapping semester hours on each major.

 Talk to your advisor about requirements for minors.

 One of the most important tools students and advisors use in degree planning is our degree audit system.
 At any point, a student can use Buckeye Link to request an evaluation of how all the courses they have completed are used to meet both general and major area course requirements.